Unity Quick Start

 # Publishing Builds

-Before monetizing your release build, you must first submit your account and game for approval on the Frameplay Platform:
+Before monetizing your final build, you must first submit your account and game for approval on the Frameplay Platform:

-The current wait time for game approval is 48 hours.
-No advertisements will load in non-development builds until both your account and game is approved.
+Please allow 48 hours for approval.
+Advertisements will not load in Production builds until both your account and game is approved.

 # Best Practices